Nigerians in Ireland

-According to the 2011 census, there were 17,642 resident Nigerians in Ireland, representing a 9.67% change over the 2006 figures of 16,300 Nigerian born people resident in Ireland.
+According to the 2022 census, there were 8,368 resident Nigerians in Ireland in 2022.
+20,559 persons usually resident in the state in 2022 were born in Nigeria, an increase of 3,990 since 2016.
 They constitute the largest African group in the country.

 Migration

 History

 The first significant mass-migration of Nigerians to Ireland comprised Nigerians from the United Kingdom.
 Most came only with the intention of extending their UK visas and then returning, but the ones who failed settled down in Ireland as illegal immigrants.
 After the landmark High Court case Fajujonu v.
 Minister for Justice, which prohibited deportation of parents of Irish-born children, more Nigerians began coming to Ireland.
 Then, from around 1996, during Ireland's "Celtic Tiger" period of rapid economic expansion, they came seeking either opportunities for jobs, benefits or to set up niche businesses aimed at other African migrants providing goods and services which they expected would not otherwise be available in the Irish market.
 Between 2002 and 2006, the population of Nigerian citizens in Ireland grew by 81.7%, according to census figures, making them the country's fourth-largest migrant group at the time.
 Many recent migrants are asylum-seekers.
 However, from 2002 to 2009 the number of Nigerian applicants for asylum fell sharply, dropping from a peak of 4,050 to just 569.
 The sharp drop in Nigerian asylum applicants was due to the obtaining residency via parentage of Irish citizen children or marriage to Irish and EU spouses and due to the high failure rates in the granting of asylum and the granting of leave to remain.